htylim/Ernesto/backend/api/tasks/06_epic.md

 ## Notes

-- Maintain response shapes exactly as before (field names, nesting) to avoid breaking the Chrome extension.
+- Treat this as a clean migration to Pydantic v2 best practices, not a 1:1 Marshmallow parity port.
-- Use `uuid.UUID` for IDs; ensure JSON serialization emits strings.
+- Use `uuid.UUID` for IDs; JSON emits strings by default via Pydantic.
-- Use timezone-aware `datetime` in UTC; ensure JSON emits ISO 8601 with `Z`.
+- Use timezone-aware `datetime` in UTC; ensure JSON emits RFC3339 with `Z`.
-- Prefer `model_dump()` and `model_dump_json()`; avoid custom JSON encoders when possible.
+- Prefer native `model_dump()` and `model_dump_json()`; avoid ad-hoc helpers unless justified.
-- Do not introduce Flask-Pydantic wrappers; implement lightweight decorators internally.
+- Do not introduce Flask-Pydantic third-party wrappers; implement lightweight decorators internally (story 6.2).
 - Enable `from_attributes=True` so Pydantic can serialize from SQLAlchemy model instances directly.
-- Remove Marshmallow only after Pydantic tests are passing and imports are migrated.
+- Remove Marshmallow after Pydantic tests are passing and imports are migrated.

 ## STORY and TASK Breakdown